Skip to main content

 1-800-799-SAFE (7233) or 1-900-787-3224 (TTY)

 (*Disclaimer: "Its been a long time.
 I shouldn't have left you..." without a strong piece to step to or process through in this case.
-Erie's World: All Matters of Dopeness had to find a new web home as it went under re-construction, but now that we are back and trust that you will enjoy the small changes.
+Erie's World: All Matters of Dopeness had to find a new web home as it went under re-construction, but now that we are back we trust that you will enjoy the small changes.
 Since we are back during the month of October, it seemed more than appropriate to offer up a serious article on the issue of DV.
 While this is a slight turn from the usual length and lighthearted, comical nature of the blog, its an issue dear to us.
 We hope you find the info helpful, and invite you to engage.)

 Comments